The Nexus Letter: Your Secret Weapon for VA Claim Approval

 7. Conclusion & Call-to-Action

-1. Download our free Nexus Letter Template from the Resource Center to start building your case.
+1. Download our free Nexus Letter Template from the Resource Center to start documenting your medical history.

-2. Schedule a free consultation to discuss your medical evidence needs and how an IMO or nexus letter can help: Get Help Now.
+2. Schedule a free consultation to discuss your medical evaluation needs and how an IMO can support your medical records: Get Help Now.

 Compliance Note